People may be sick of travelling to the best spots – and finding the impersonal swarms of tourists, armed with selfie sticks and cringe poses.

 But the planet is also fatigued by folk travelling to its top destinations.
 Tourism is responsible for around 8% of the world’s carbon emissions – with emissions from tourism-related transport expected to rise massively by 2030.

 Travel doesn’t have to be so harsh on the planet.
 There are fairly simple ways to make it more sustainable.
-So ahead of this summer season, we’re going to look at some practical ways to travel a bit more consciously and reduce your emissions.
+So ahead of this summer season, we’re going to look at some practical ways to travel more consciously and reduce your emissions.

 👣 Destinations: Local adventures